Verticordia eriocephala: Taxonomy and naming

 Early collections of this verticordia were made in the 1890s by Richard Helms and more reliably, by William Vincent Fitzgerald in 1898 and for many years it was incorrectly described as Verticordia brownii.
 Verticordia eriocephala was first formally described by Alex George in 1991 and the description was published in Nuytsia from specimens collected near Mount Adams, north of Eneabba by Alex and Elizabeth George.
 According to Alex George, the specific epithet (eriocephala) is derived from the Greek erion (wool) and cephala (head), in reference to the appearance of the flowering plants as large white heads.
 Elizabeth George mentioned cephale as Greek word for "head" instead.
 The ancient Greek word for "head" is kephalē (κεφαλή).

 George placed this species in subgenus Verticordia, section Corymbiformis along with V. polytricha, V. densiflora, V. brownii, and V. capillaris.

 Distribution and habitat

 This verticordia grows in yellow, grey, and white sands and on gravel and is widespread on sand hills and plains.
 It occasionally occupies granite sites, and is often seen growing with other verticordia species.
 It occurs throughout the south-west from as far north as Mount Adams to as far east as Point Culver and as far inland as Boorabbin National Park.

+Conservation

-ConservationVerticordia eriocephala is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife, however its number are decreasing due to illegal harvesting of flowers from wild plants.
+Verticordia eriocephala is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife, however its number are decreasing due to illegal harvesting of flowers from wild plants.